Runway23/policies/tos.md

 ### Migration (if applicable)

-During the discontinuation process of a Service, we will provide you with a copy of your personal data used by that Service for you to export and import to other services operated by us or a third party.
+During the discontinuation process of a Service, we will provide you with a copy of your personal data used by that Service for you to migrate to other services operated by us or by a third party.

 ## Prohibitions